Detectability of hierarchical communities in networks

-\paragraph{Conclusion.} We have shown that the presence of multiple, consistent planted partitions can either enhance or diminish the detectability relative to networks with a single planted partition.
+We have shown that the presence of multiple, consistent planted partitions can either enhance or diminish the detectability relative to networks with a single planted partition.
 Neither the general signal-to-noise ratio $\SNRl$, nor the individual ratios $\SNRc$ and $\SNRf$ are sufficient on their own to describe the detectability of hierarchical partitions.
-Instead we must use these in combination with $\SNRcond$ in order to identify the complete set of phase transitions.
-In future we will investigate the effect of multiple inconsistent (i.e., non-nested) partitions~\cite{decelle2011asymptotic, Peele1602548}.
+Instead we must use these in combination with $\SNRcond$ in order to determine the detectability of a given level and consider the conditions under which the partition with the greatest SNR may change in non-identifiable cases~\cite{Schaub2020}.
+These non-identifiable cases further motivate methods for exploring presence of alternative ``good'' partitions in a network~\cite{kirkley2022representative, mangold2023generative, Peele1602548, peixoto2021revealing}.
+While we consider the context of detecting hierarchical, our results should also be relevant for multi-resolution methods~\cite{jeub2018multiresolution}.
+In future we will investigate the effect of multiple inconsistent (i.e., non-nested) partitions.

 \acknowledgments{MTS was supported by the Ministry of Culture and Science (MKW) of the German State of North Rhine-Westphalia (``NRW R\"uckkehrprogramm'').}